-Beyond these, there are also arguments that a healthy workplace makes economic sense for your organisation too.
+Beyond these, there are also arguments that a healthy workplace makes economic sense for your organization too.
 Some of the key research findings include:

 - For every dollar invested in workplace health and wellbeing programs, there is a return on investment of between three and six dollars.

 - Reduced performance due to mental health issues costs employers two to seven times more than absenteeism.

 - The cost of work-related injury and illness to the Australian economy is estimated to be $57.5 billion, of which employers pay over $10 billion.
 Learn more about legal compensations and claims at https://www.aronfeld.com/.

 So where should you start?